Office of Academic Enrichment

 A little bit of history

-Historically speaking, the Service-Learning Scholars Roundtable was instrumental in developing service-learning at The Ohio State University and establishing the Office of Service-Learning.
-In 1998, Dr. Martha Garland, Vice Provost and Dean for Undergraduate Studies, convened a group of eight faculty to begin discussions about service-learning at Ohio State University and to identify ways to promote it.
+Historically speaking, the Service-Learning Scholars Roundtable was instrumental in developing community-engaged teaching at The Ohio State University.
+In 1998, Dr. Martha Garland, Vice Provost and Dean for Undergraduate Studies, convened a group of eight faculty to begin discussions about service-learning at Ohio State and to identify ways to promote it.
 This group, the Service-Learning Scholars Roundtable (SLSR), was structured as a forum and advisory group for discussion of approaches, challenges, and outcomes associated with community-based scholarship.